 12 Shutter Island by Dennis Lehane

 Going into Dennis Lehane’s novel Shutter Island, it is important to remember one thing; nothing is as it seems.
+It’s a borderline horror story, in our opinion.
 U.S. Marshal Teddy Daniels and his new partner, Chuck Aule soon discover this as they are sent to Ashecliffe Hospital for the Criminally Insane, on Shutter Island.
 A murderer has disappeared and is hiding somewhere on the island.
 Along with finding her, the dup must also discover how she managed to escape her locked cell kept under constant surveillance.
 The longer the two men stay, however, the more horrifying the place seems to become as the discover strange experiments and surgeries, leaving no one on the island unscathed.
 The dark and unsettling read contains one mystery after the next, continuously proving to the reader that things can always get worse, and expectations are made to be torn apart.
 Lehane does an amazing job of creating a setting that terrifies the reader while pulling them into the intrigue he has set for them.
 Shutter Island is one of (if not THE) best psychological thriller books ever written.

 13 The Big Sleep by Raymond Chandler